BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

     - templates/spellChecker.js

  - Delete the whole directory "templates/*/modules" on the server!
+ - Delete the whole directory "templates/*/components" on the server!
  - Upload all files from the directory "templates/*/modules" from your local PC.

 To update the designs do the following steps: